MicrosoftDocs/dynamics-365-intelligent-order-management/topics/ifo-arch.md

 - **Is enabled** – You can enable or disable a business constraint.
 - **Hard constraint** – A business constraint can be a hard constraint or not a hard constraint.

 Every optimization run goes through two iterations.
-During the first iteration, every business constraint is treated as a hard constraint, regardless of the **Hard constraint** setting.
-In other words, every constraint is applied.
-During the second iteration, business constraints that aren't defined as hard constraints are removed.
+During the first iteration, the system treats every business constraint as a hard constraint, regardless of the **Hard constraint** setting.
+In other words, the system applies every constraint.
+During the second iteration, the system removes business constraints that aren't defined as hard constraints.
 The system then tries to use the reduced constraint set to assign orders or order lines that weren't assigned to sources when the business constraints were applied to sources.

 You can define multiple business constraints of each type and apply them to different optimization strategies.

 ### Fulfillment location priority constraint

 The fulfillment location priority constraint enables organizations to define a hierarchy of sources that's based on priority.
-The optimization service will then consider priority when it identifies fulfillment sources for specific products.
-Sources that have higher priority will be considered first.
-The optimization service will then consider other sources.
-A source that has a priority of **1** is higher priority than a source that has a priority of **2**.
+The optimization service considers priority when it identifies fulfillment sources for specific products.
+The optimization service considers sources with higher priority first, and then considers other sources.
+A source that has a priority of **1** has higher priority than a source that has a priority of **2**.

 You can define a location priority at the source list level and then define a more specific product-based constraint for sources and products in terms of priority.
 For write-in products or unknown products, the optimization service uses location priority and assumes that 100 percent of inventory is available at the fulfillment source.